thakur100nishant/Electricity-Billing-System/README.md

 # Electricity-Billing-System
-creating an electricity billing system using Java involves several key components and steps.
+Creating an electricity billing system using Java involves several key components and steps.

 Components of the System -